dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 </table>
 ```

-Table cells may only contain inline content and column spans; block content and row spans are not supported by Markdown DITA.
+Table cells may only contain inline content and column spans; block content and row spans are not supported in Markdown DITA.

 ## Notes